margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Today I saw a quarter on the ground
 I threw it in the pool and wished my friends well.

+A happy family life
+A rainbow in the sky

 <br>

 ## Coins ##